ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/collision_monitor/configuring_collision_detector_node.md

 The zones around the robot and the data sources are the same as for the Collision Monitor, with the exception of the footprint polygon, which is not supported by the Collision Detector.

+Any data source can optionally define one or more **exclusion zones**.
+An exclusion zone is a region that *removes* (masks out) that source's points which fall inside it, before the detector polygons are evaluated.
+Unlike the polygons above, an exclusion zone does **not** trigger detection, it is a per-source pre-filter.
+A typical use case is ignoring known structure the robot deliberately approaches, such as a charging dock or a conveyor, whose returns would otherwise trip the detection zones.
+Another common use case is self-filtering: masking out returns from parts of the robot itself (e.g. arms, mast, bumpers, or trailers) that fall within a sensor's field of view, which would otherwise be mistaken for obstacles.
+Anchoring the zone to the relevant robot frame keeps the mask aligned with that structure as it moves.
+A zone can be a polygon or circle anchored to an arbitrary `frame_id` (e.g. `dock_link`), so it tracks that frame as the robot moves, with an optional height band for 3D sources.
+The filter is fail-safe: if the zone transform is unavailable, no points are removed.
+Each zone inherits its owning source's `base_shift_correction` policy, so the mask and the source points are always transformed under the same assumptions.
+See YAML at the bottom for an example.

 ## Parameters

 ### **`frequency`**